-The Protector Caste Should be Simultaneously Celebrated and Controlled
+The Protector Caste should be both Celebrated and Controlled

 In World War 2, our military was small, and only held off long enough for the Resilient Citizen soldier to be trained and applied to action; which explains why the early period for the Americans and the British felt so desperate.
-We have since tended toward having a military that is capable of acting without engaging the resilient citizen; causing some resentment.
+We have since tended toward having a military that can act without engaging the resilient citizen; causing some resentment.

 Technology Enables Positive-Sum Societies.

 Electric companies act in their self-interests by restricting broad implementation of residential solar power.
 They seek regulations under the guise of the danger residential solar poses to the linemen.
-Conversely, mindful implementation of this technology would safeguard the linemen without the need for constrictive regulation—broad implementation sans endangerment.
+Conversely, mindful implementation of this technology would safeguard the linemen with no constrictive regulation—broad implementation sans endangerment.
 The result of the Zero-Sum regulation is a brittle electrical infrastructure that could not withstand a catastrophe.

 The early Enlightenment thinkers, our Founders, recognized the power of resilience and hard-coded it into our government.
-Most of the amendments in the Bill of Rights were enacted to open access to technology and thwart regulation in an effort to foster the Positive-Sum Philosophy belonging to the Enlightenment.
-Even the Copyright and Patent provisions of the U.S. Constitution were intended to open access and thwart regulation.
+Most of the amendments in the Bill of Rights were enacted to open access to technology and thwart regulation to foster the Positive-Sum Philosophy belonging to the Enlightenment.
+Even the Intellectual Law provisions of the U.S. Constitution should open access and thwart regulation.
 Having open access to countervailing opinions is Positive-Sum, attempting to regulate or silence one’s opponents is Zero-Sum thinking.